jmclaughlin712/Classification-of-Animal-Associated-Viruses/README.md

  ### **Results**

-The final model has an accuracy score of about 95.4% and a ROC-AUC score of 0.97.
+The final model has an accuracy score of about 95.4% and a precision-recall curve with inflection point close to 1.
 Therefore the model is effective at identifying the associated animal species of viruses.